MoCapAnything V2: End-to-End Motion Capture for Arbitrary Skeletons: Conclusion

 \section{Conclusion}

-We have presented the first fully end-to-end framework for arbitrary-skeleton motion capture from monocular video, in which both Video-to-Pose and Pose-to-Rotation are learnable neural modules and are jointly trained.
-The enabler is a simple extension of the reference signal used by prior work: adding a single pose--rotation pair from the target asset, which anchors the coordinate axes of each joint's local frame and thereby converts the ill-posed P$\to$R mapping into a well-constrained conditional prediction task.
+We have presented the first fully end-to-end framework for arbitrary-skeleton motion capture from monocular video, in which both Video-to-Pose and Pose-to-Rotation are learnable and jointly trained.
+The key enabler is a single reference pose–rotation pair from the target asset, which anchors the coordinate axes of each joint's local frame and thereby converts the ill-posed P$\to$R mapping into a well-constrained conditional prediction task.
 Once P$\to$R is learnable, joint training lets the intermediate pose representation reshape itself to serve the final rotation objective.
 This is something factorized pipelines, with their non-differentiable IK handoff, cannot achieve.

 On Truebones Zoo and Objaverse, our approach reduces the average rotation angle error from $\sim$17$^{\circ}$ (V1's factorized learned-V$\to$P + analytical-IK pipeline) to $\sim$10$^{\circ}$, with the largest improvements on unseen skeletons whose axis conventions rest-pose structure alone cannot disambiguate.
 Removing the mesh intermediate used by prior work as a video-to-joint bridge further yields $\sim$20$\times$ faster inference, since predicted-mesh errors compound through the pipeline rather than providing useful information.